scherersebastian/issue-injector/README.md

 2. _Set Required Secrets:_ Make sure to set the GITHUB_TOKEN secret to `contents: read, issues: write`.

 3. _Run the Workflow:_ Once your workflow file is set up, push the changes to your GitHub repository.
-This will trigger the workflow, and the Issue Injector action will process the SARIF file and create issues based on the findings.
+This will trigger the workflow, and the IssueInjector action will process the SARIF file and create issues based on the findings.

 4. _Check for Issues:_ After the workflow runs, check your GitHub repository's "Issues" tab for newly created issues.